The digital entrepreneur’s guide to influencer outreach

 To raise an influencer’s engagement rate and your potential sales even further, seek out influencers who genuinely care about your brand’s values and ethics.

-Influencers who care about a brand’s mission will likely be more authentic when talking about your products, which can then get their audience excited and interested in your brand.
+Influencers who care about a brand’s mission will likely be more authentic when talking about your products.
+This can make their audiecne excited and interested in your business.
+Genuinely enthusiastic influencers make for greats members of your brand ambassador program, too.

 Laura Gordon of Christmas Central, for example, said it was important to work with influencers who are “a true partner and cares about what you are trying to execute.”